Affiliations & Partnerships

-The Delaware Health Sciences Alliance was established in 2009 to help establish innovative collaborations among experts in medicine, health economics and policy, population sciences, public health, biomedical sciences, and engineering in Delaware.
+The Delaware Health Sciences Alliance (DHSA) was created in 2009 to help establish innovative collaborations among experts in medicine, health economics and policy, population sciences, public health, biomedical sciences, and engineering in Delaware.
+Member institutions include:

-Combining the priorities and assets of the member institutions (Nemours/Alfred I. duPont Hospital for Children, Christiana Care Health System, Thomas Jefferson University, and the University of Delaware), the DHSA provides leadership in the improvement of health and health services in our state.
-The alliance also provides a key element to the First State's economic future through the nurturing of research and the development of advanced technology.
+By combining the priorities and assets of the member institutions, the DHSA provides leadership in improving health and health services in our state.
+The alliance also provides a key element to the First State's economic future by nurturing research and developing advanced technology.

-We work closely with our partner hospitals Wolfson Children’s Hospital, University of Florida Health Jacksonville, and the world-renowned Mayo Clinic, Jacksonville on important clinical research studies that provide the latest protocols for children with serious health conditions.
+Nemours Children's Health, Jacksonville collaborates closely with Wolfson Children’s Hospital, University of Florida Health Jacksonville, and the world-renowned Mayo Clinic, Jacksonville on important clinical research studies that provide the latest protocols for children with serious health conditions.

 The National Institutes of Health (NIH), a part of the U.S. Department of Health and Human Services, is really 27 separate research institutes and centers, constituting the world’s largest source of funding for medical research in the world.
 With millions of dollars in NIH funding, Nemours researchers in the Delaware Valley and Florida are actively engaged in a wide range of studies and trials that can lead to significant advances for children.

 The Centers for Disease Control and Prevention (CDC) is dedicated to protecting health and promoting quality of life through the prevention and control of disease, injury and disability.
 While much of the CDC’s activity focuses on prevention programs, the agency provides grants that assist research organizations that contribute to the CDC′s mission through health information dissemination, preparedness, prevention, research and surveillance.